cherrylabs/arx-core/README.md

-#### /\rx still in progress for a first alpha release please wait at the end of June.
+#### /\rx still in progress for a first alpha release please wait until the trees lose their leaves.

 ```